 HUM 101 is a 150-student lecture course taught by a team of three instructors from three different departments in the humanities or Humanistic Social Sciences.
 While the class meets as a group in Weeks 1 and 11, in Weeks 2 - 10 students are broken into 50-person cohorts (HUM 101 A, B, C) and the instructors cycle through these cohorts in three-week rotations.
 Each instructor is responsible for a series of six lectures from their general research or content area—or even a new field of interest—that connect to the annual topic, which they will teach three times: in Weeks 2-4, 5-7, and 8-10.

-Humanities First is currently accepting individual applications for HUM 101 instructors for the Autumn 2022 quarter.
-The topic for the 2022-23 academic year is "Friends and Foes" (the topic for the coming year is "Health and Wealth").
+Humanities First is no longer accepting individual applications for HUM 101 instructors for the Autumn 2022 quarter.
+The topic for the 2022-23 academic year is "Friends and Foes" (the topic for the current year is "Health and Wealth").

 Student work in HUM 101 includes 3 brief topic-specific response papers, team-built and public-facing Instagram feeds and / or digital Zines, and a final self-build E-portfolio in which students reflect on their work from the quarter and curate the remainder of their educational journey at the UW.
 The response papers are graded by the instructors; the digital projects are graded by the TAs.
 Templates and rubrics for all assignments are included in the program, and the construction and maintenance of the Canvas pages is overseen by the Program Director and Coordinator.